Instructions for the Remote-Proctored CLT on August 22

 - Then hold your ID next to your face for another five seconds.
 Check the preview window to ensure that your face and the entirety of the ID are clearly being seen at the same time by the camera.

-- Make sure that your ears are not covered with hair or a hat and that you are not using earphones or a headset or wearing any jewelry (such as earrings) or other unnecessary items.
+- Make sure that your ears are not covered with hair or a hat and that you are not wearing earphones, a headset, or earrings (except stud earrings).

 - Briefly videotape the room, showing the following:

-- Show all doors and that they are closed and that you are the only person in the room.
+- Show all doors, show that they are closed, and show that you are the only person in the room.

-- Show that there are no educational posters or materials on the wall (maps are permitted).
+- Show that there are no math or grammar posters/materials on the wall, though maps and periodic tables are permitted.

-- Show that your device does not have an additional monitor and that there are no additional computer monitors in the room.
-Any that cannot be removed must be turned off and turned away from the student or covered.
+- Show that your device does not have an additional monitor.
+If there are additional monitors or a television in the room, show that they are turned away from you or covered.

 - Show the desk and chair where you will be sitting (must be a standard chair, not a bed, couch, or overstuffed chair).